Note: The links below will

 See the chart below for burn and landing times.

-24 July - 1AM EDT - No Landing This Morning - Weather
+| 24 July - 1AM EDT - No Landing This Morning - Weather

-has a second landing
+has thwarted a second landing

-for
+attempt for

-24 July 2001 - 12:15AM EDT - We are awaiting a decision on the second
+| 24 July 2001 - 12:15AM EDT - We are awaiting a decision on the second

 landing attempt.

-reports:
+NASA reports:

 Flight controllers decided to wave off Space Shuttle Atlantis' first